Fish-Network/docusaurus-deployment/docs/intro.md

 ---
-title: Fish Network - Driving the Billion Dollar Small Team Era
----

-# Fish Network - Driving the Billion Dollar Small Team Era
+# Fish Network - A Paradigm Shift For Retail Investors

 ## **The Billion Dollar Small Team Era**

 Over the past decade, we've seen an accelerating trend: billion-dollar companies being built and scaled by small, hyper-efficient teams.
 What used to require hundreds of employees, multiple offices, and years of infrastructure can now be accomplished by fewer than a dozen founders and operators.

 More recently, AI-driven product teams and crypto protocols are positioned to capitalize on this pattern at scale: small squads, plugged into global capital and infrastructure, achieving valuations once reserved for traditional Fortune-500-scale organizations.
-With a rapidly evolving market economy, founders and fund managers are choosing tools that empower teams for this new frontier versus incumbent systems.
+With a rapidly evolving market economy, founders and investors are choosing tools that empower teams for this new frontier.

 Introducing Fish Network.
 A platform where you can scale entities with almost no operational drag, and investors can exit or reallocate with confidence.
-Launch, fund, and scale venture investment communities while cultivating investor trust and reputation through transparent on-chain systems.
+Launch, fund, and scale an investment community or venture studio, all while cultivating investor trust and reputation through transparent on-chain systems.

 ![Fish Network Overview](/img/gitbook/0%20(1).png)